 The body of the paper presents a literature review and empirical research, and it is organised in chapters and subchapters, each provided a heading.
+The aim of the literature review is to demonstrate your knowledge of the previous research on the theme and to provide theoretical background for addressing your own researched problem.
+The empirical part comprises the methodology section including the description of the selected research method(s), description of participants (if applicable), data collection tools and/or collected data (corpus), research procedure as well as sections on the obtained results and their discussion.
 Each chapter starts with a paragraph long introduction and concludes with a paragraph that briefly summarises the findings of the chapters and draws conclusions.
 To create a strong link to the next chapter, a transitional paragraph can be added.